slburson/misc-extensions/README.md

 One catch, though, is that if you inadvertently write `#'(fn ...)`, you will get a probably-unintelligible compiler error.
 Just delete the `#'`.
-(Lisp Machine Lisp had something called a "lambda macro" that solved this problem, but the feature didn't make it into Common Lisp.)
+(Lisp Machine Lisp had something called "lambda macros" that solved this problem, but the feature didn't make it into Common Lisp.)

 ## 4. Lexical contexts